azconf-dev/home/speakers/cfp-process.md

 With this article we want to give you some more insights on our speaker selection process and how we build the agenda.

-AzConf is a 2 day conference with multiple tracks.
+Az Conf is a 2 day conference with multiple tracks.
 Each track is expected to have about 10 talks each over the course of 2 days.

 As the inaugural event, we have decided to fill around 50% of talks by inviting "known, regular speakers".
 These speakers will be a good balance of local / international conference speakers and people who are a regular in the meetup scene and are ready to level up.
 We then create a CFP through [Sessionize](https://sessionize.com) for the remaining 50% of the talks.